-The clutch lever is located at the left handlebar grip.
+The clutch lever is located on the left side of the handlebar.
 To disengage the clutch, pull the lever toward the handlebar grip.
 To engage the clutch, release the lever.
 The lever should be pulled rapidly and released slowly for smooth clutch operation.

 The clutch lever is equipped with a clutch lever position adjusting dial.
 To adjust the distance between the clutch lever and the handlebar grip, turn the adjusting dial while holding the lever pushed away from the handlebar grip.
 Make sure that the appropriate setting on the adjusting dial is aligned with the arrow mark on the clutch lever.